VPAC/superlinux/supercomputingwithlinux.md

 fi
 ```

 Even less!
-But there's a another link in the home directory for .bashrc for global definitions sourced in /etc/bashrc!
+But there's a another link in the home directory for `.bashrc` for global definitions sourced in `/etc/bashrc`!
 So what's in there?
 Apparently, quite a lot!

 ```
 $ less /etc/bashrc